SparkPost/thrlua/doc/differences.md

 This feature set is inspired by the [bitwise power patch][bitwise].

+## Iterator metatable event

+The "pairs" function provides a means for iterating over tables, but stock lua does not provide a generic mechanism for userdata to participate in the generic for loop construct, pushing this to the module author either as a helper function that must be imported, or a helper method that must be provided on the object in question.
+Both of these solutions "pollute" the namespace, with the latter risking collision with the properties or methods that might be present on the object being exposed.

+This is why Threaded Lua provides an "__iter" metatable event; here's how it works:

+When executing a generic for loop, if the parameter specified by the "in" clause is not a function, the VM will attempt to resolve the "__iter" metatable event.
+It is expected that this will be a function with the following signature:

+    function iter_event(object)
+      return iterfunc, state, initial
+    end

+The return values from the iter_event are used in the for construct.
+The following two pieces of code are equivalent in effect:

+    t = {"one", "two"}
+    for _, v in ipairs(t) do
+      print(v)
+    end

+And:

+    t = {"one", "two"}
+    setmetatable(t, { __iter = ipairs });
+    for _, v in t do -- note that the table is used in the "in" clause print(v)
+    end

+This functionality is inspired by the [iterator power patch][iter], although the implementation in Threaded Lua does not change the semantics of the runtime when the "in" clause is not a function and does not provide the "__iter" metatable event.

 ## Threads

 One of the most significant changes in Threaded Lua is (not